jamesyoung-15/ESP32Cam-MeterReading/MeterReadingProject/Instructions/README.md

 ![](./windowsexample.png)

-4. In the command prompt, enter `python ./detect.py --weights watermeter.pt --source "http://<ReplaceWithIP>:81/stream"`.
+4. In the command prompt, enter `python ./detect.py --weights watermeter.pt --hide-conf --source "http://<ReplaceWithIP>:81/stream"`.
 This should open up the video stream and show the model image recognition part.
 This may take a few seconds so just wait.
 Replace `<ReplaceWithIP>` part with the ESP32-Camera IP which will be something like `192.168.1.12`.
 5. To exit/kill the program, pressing X on the video stream may not end it.
 You need to go back to command prompt and then press `ctrl c` or force quit the command prompt to kill the process.

 ## Images used for testing